 We checked the link the error message mentioned… They have a commercial add-on to open PDF files higher than 1.4.

-Fortunately I played with ghostscript a few days ago and remembered that it could manipulate PDF files efficiently.
+Fortunately, I played with ghostscript a few days ago and remembered that it could manipulate PDF files efficiently.
 And Google gave us useful examples on stackoverflow.

 We implemented the new code in less than half an hour.
 The main logic was very simple:

 We gave it a try and it worked.
 We tried it with longer files and we noticed that a few labels had changed their orientation.
 2-3 of 60 labels were landscape instead of portrait, though all the originals were portrait.
-And the problem appeared consistently with the same files.
+And the problem appeared consistent with the same files.

-We started to play with the switches… Ghostscript had much more options than we expected and its documentation is not really Google friend, but we found finally the AutoRotatePages flag.
+We started to play with the switches… Ghostscript had much more options than we expected and its documentation is not really

 Our first attempt was the